as4395/Portfolio/Resources/Getting Started/README.md

 - **Search and Replace Rules**
   - Add these rules in **Proxy → Options → Match and Replace**.
   - Refresh the target app to reveal hidden functionality.
-  - Note: Rule 4 may break functionality but is useful for uncovering hidden HTML5 elements.
+  - ⚠️ Rule 4 may break functionality but is useful for uncovering hidden HTML5 elements.

   ![match-and_replace.png](https://github.com/user-attachments/assets/4385df10-c0b3-4887-b2fb-efbdb5dee574)

 ---

 ## Bug Bounty and AppSec Notes

 - Look for **S3 bucket names** that 404 on page load — this can indicate a deleted bucket.
-S3 names are globally unique, and attackers can register deleted names to inject hosted content.
+  - S3 names are globally unique.
+If deleted, attackers may re-register the bucket and serve malicious content.
-- **Subdomain takeovers** are common with S3, especially when static sites are hosted on a now-orphaned bucket.
+- **Subdomain takeovers** are common with S3, especially for orphaned static sites.
-- Against WAF-heavy targets, try **harmless HTML payloads** like `<b>test</b>` to identify XSS injection points without triggering filtering.
+- Use harmless HTML like `<b>test</b>` to detect **XSS injection** while bypassing WAFs.
-- **JSON APIs** are not always protected from CSRF.
-If `Content-Type` isn’t validated, CSRF may still be possible using alternate types like `application/x-www-form-urlencoded`.
+- **JSON APIs** may still be vulnerable to CSRF if they fail to enforce `Content-Type`.
-- Try alternate **HTTP verbs** (GET, POST, HEAD, etc.) when encountering access control logic.
-Misconfigured endpoints may behave differently based on method.
+- Try alternate **HTTP verbs** like `GET`, `POST`, `HEAD` when testing access control.
+Misconfigurations often respond differently.
-- **Mutative GETs** are a real risk — GET endpoints that change state should be avoided but sometimes exist.
+- Be aware of **mutative GETs** — endpoints that change state using `GET` should be considered dangerous.
-- Many services still use **early-exit string comparison**.
-Measuring timing differences in responses can reveal information about secrets like passwords or HMACs.
+- Some systems use **early-exit string comparison** for secret validation (e.g. passwords, HMACs).
+Timing analysis can expose these flaws.

 ---

 ## Observations and Research Ideas

-- Platforms like online compilers and interactive coding tutorials often provide network access with no outbound restrictions.
-Could potentially be abused if not sandboxed properly.
+- Some online compilers and code playgrounds provide outbound network access with weak sandboxing — potential abuse vector.
-- PortSwigger’s Web Security Academy remains one of the best free resources for web app testing.
-Adding source-level code examples would make it even better.
+- [PortSwigger Web Security Academy](https://portswigger.net/web-security) remains the gold standard for free web security labs.
+  - Suggestion: Add source-level examples to enhance learning.
-- Many modern apps are moving away from cookie-based auth in favor of **header-based token auth** via API proxies.
-This changes the threat landscape, often reducing CSRF vectors.
+- Trend: Moving from **cookie-based auth** to **header-based token auth** (e.g., via API proxies).
+  - Reduces CSRF, introduces new risks (e.g., token leakage).
-- Consider testing **vulnerable apps behind commercial WAFs** to analyze their effectiveness using tools like Burp Pro or Nessus.
+- Consider testing vulnerable apps behind enterprise WAFs to analyze evasion patterns.

 ---

 ## Tooling Notes

-- Use `semgrep` for quick static analysis with dynamic patterns.
+- Use [`semgrep`](https://semgrep.dev/) for static analysis with dynamic pattern matching.
-- "Collaborator Everywhere" Burp plugin is useful for header injection testing (SSRF, header-based behavior), but limited in customization.
+- The **"Collaborator Everywhere"** Burp plugin helps test header injection (SSRF, Host-based behavior), but lacks full customization.
-- Duo applications with **username normalization disabled** may fail open when arbitrary domains are supplied, skipping the 2FA prompt.
+- Some **Duo integrations** with username normalization disabled may skip 2FA when arbitrary domain suffixes are supplied.

 ---

 ## Real-World Security Oddities

-- Pharmacy phone systems (e.g., Walgreens, CVS) often disclose medication data with just a phone number and DOB.
-Raises potential HIPAA concerns due to the sensitivity of disclosed information.
+- Pharmacy IVR systems (e.g., Walgreens, CVS) often leak sensitive data when callers enter just a phone number and DOB.
+  - ⚠️ May raise HIPAA compliance concerns due to the nature of disclosed medical information.

 ---